BOUT THE BOAT

 At Katina island, Croatia (2017)

-All content on this page belongs to whartl.com and must not be used for commercial purposes as a whole or in parts.
-Quoting or re-publishing of any part requires the explicit consent of the author.
+All content on this page belongs to the author of whartl.com and must not be used for commercial purposes as a whole or in parts.
+Quoting or re-publishing requires the explicit consent of the author.
 Views expressed are the personal opinion of the author at the time of writing.

-The author has no affiliation with Trader Motor Yachts, Tarquin Motor Yachts or any marine sales and marketing business.
+The author has no association with any marine sales or services business.